aronsky/esphome-components/components/ble_adv_controller/README.md

     # use_direction: ability to change the fan direction forward / reverse.
     # default to true, not available for zhijia
     use_direction: true
+    # use_oscillation: ability to start / stop the fan oscillation.
+    # default to false, only available for FanLamp v2 / v3
+    use_direction: false

 button:
   - platform: ble_adv_controller